-Christians are indeed obliged to believe what Trent taught about the Eucharist, but not believing it won't prevent a Priest from validly consecrating the host due to a defect of intention.
+Christians are indeed obliged to believe what Trent defined about the Eucharist, but not believing it won't prevent a priest from validly consecrating the host/wine due to a defect of intention - just as not believing what Trent defined about baptism won't prevent a Protestant minister from validly baptizing due to a defect of intention.

 The Archbishop applied the same error to the other sacraments.
 Here is a Q & A with the Archbishop, followed by an interpolation by Fr.
 Laisney:

-There are three things required for a valid sacrament: valid matter, proper form and the proper intention in the minister and it is not true to say that it never happens that the sacraments are invalid in the .
+Interpolation by Fr.
+Laisney: There are three things required for a valid sacrament: valid matter, proper form and the proper intention in the minister and it is not true to say that it never happens that the sacraments are invalid in the Novus Ordo.
 There are some valid baptisms, some valid Masses, but, especially with new priests who are not trained properly, who do not know what should be the intention of the Church … If the minister in baptism, for instance, says: "Oh, it's just a rite of initiation"—if they reject the intention to remove Original Sin, then the intention is not proper."

 As you know, the intention to do what the Church does isn’t corrupted by a theological error, or even heresy, on the part of the minister concerning the sacramental effect.
 This was clarified by the Holy Office in the late 19th century, in reply to two dubias.
 In one case, just before performing a baptism, a Protestant minister announced that the baptism would not wash away original sin.
-In spite of that, the Holy Office said his stated belief that the sacrament will not to wash away original sin did not exclude the intention to do what the Church does:
+In spite of that, the Holy Office said his stated belief that the sacrament will not produce the sacramental effect did not exclude the intention to do what the Church does:

 “Question: 1.
 Whether baptism administered by those heretics is doubtful on account of defect of intention to do what Christ willed, if an express declaration was made by the minister before he baptized that baptism had no effect on the soul?